Cacti/documentation/Data-Input-Methods.md

 $ping =~ m/(.*time=)(.*) (ms|usec)/;

 if ($2 == "") {
-	print "U";              # avoid cacti errors, but do not fake RRDTool stats }elsif ($3 eq "usec") {
+	print "U";              # avoid cacti errors, but do not fake RRDtool stats }elsif ($3 eq "usec") {
 	print $2/1000;  # re-calculate in units of "ms" }else{